zgabievi/awesome-fe-resources/README.md

 ##### JS Layout
 - [Muuri](https://haltu.github.io/muuri/) - Muuri is a JavaScript layout engine that allows you to build all kinds of layouts and make them responsive, sortable, filterable, draggable and/or animated.
 Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [Sortable](https://github.com/RubaXa/Sortable).

+##### JS Carousels
+- [Glide.js](https://glidejs.com) - A dependency-free JavaScript ES6 slider and carousel.
+It’s lightweight, flexible and fast.
+Designed to slide.
+No less, no more

 ##### JS Misc
 - [localForage](https://localforage.github.io/localForage/) - localForage is a JavaScript library that improves the offline experience of your web app by using an asynchronous data store with a simple, localStorage-like API.
 It allows developers to [store many types of data](https://localforage.github.io/localForage/#data-api-setitem) instead of just strings.